 Exam Board Edexcel Assessment Six externally examined papers all equally weighted (100% exam) Overview This is the core science course taught over four lessons a week.
 It is centred on exciting, innovative activities and investigations that are linked to the role of science in our everyday lives.
 All of the modules studied for combined science are common to the separate science GCSEs, giving students flexibility in their decision to take either triple or combined science.
-Units studied Combined Science Biology 1: Key concepts in Biology; Cells and Control; Genetics; Natural Selection and Genetic Modification; Health, Disease and the Development of Medicines.
-Combined Science Biology 2: Key Concepts in Biology; Plant Structures and Their Functions; Animal Coordination, Control and Homeostasis; Exchange and Transport in Animals; Ecosystems and Material Cycles.
-Biology Triples (separate sciences) have the same headings for both papers Combined Science Chemistry 1: States of Matter; Methods of Separating and Purifying Substances; Atomic Structure; The Periodic Table; Ionic Bonding; Covalent Bonding; Types of Substance; Acids and Alkalis; Calculations Involving Masses; Electrolytic Processes; Obtaining and Using Metals; Reversible Reactions and Equilibria.
-Combined Science Chemistry 2: Atomic Structure; The Periodic Table; Ionic Bonding; Covalent Bonding; Types of Substance; Calculations Involving Masses; Groups in the Periodic Table; Rates of Reaction; Heat Energy Changes in Chemical Reactions; Fuels; Earth and Atmospheric Science.
-Chemistry Triples (separate sciences): Paper 1 States of matter, Methods of separating and purifying substances, Acids and alkalis, Electrolytic processes, Obtaining and using metals, Reversible reactions and equilibria, Transition metals, alloys and corrosion, Quantitative analysis, Dynamic equilibria, calculations involving gasses, Chemical cells and fuel cells.
-Atomic structure, The periodic table, Ionic bonding, Covalent bonding, Types of substance, Calculations involving masses.

-Units studied (continued) Paper2 Groups in the periodic table, Rates of reaction, Heat energy changes in chemical reactions, Fuels, Earth and atmospheric science, Hydrocarbons, Alcohols and carboxylic acids, Polymers, Qualitative Analysis: Tests for ions, Bulk and surface properties of matter including nanoparticles.
-Atomic structure, The periodic table, Ionic bonding, Covalent bonding, Types of substance, Calculations involving masses.
-Combined Science Physics 1: Motion; Forces; Conservation of Energy; Waves; Light and the electromagnetic spectrum; Radioactivity.
-Combined Science Physics 2: Energy and work; Forces and their effects; Electricity and circuits; Magnetism and the motor effect; Electromagnetic induction; Particle model; Forces and Matter Progression to Sixth Form This course can lead to the study of A-Level Biology, Chemistry and/or Physics as well as the Level 3 Cambridge Technical Introductory Diploma in Health and Social Care.
+Units studied Biology 1: Cells and control; Genetics; Natural selection and genetic modification; Ecosystems and material cycles.
+Biology 2: Plant structure and their functions; Animal coordination, control and homeostasis; Exchange and transport in animals; Health disease and the development of medicines.
+Chemistry 1: Atomic structure and the Periodic table, ionic bonding, covalent bonding, types of substance, calculations involving masses; States of matter; methods of separating and purifying substances; Acids; Obtaining and using metals; Electrolytic processes; Reversible reactions and equilibria.
+Chemistry 2: Rates of reaction; Fuels; Heat energy changes in chemical reactions; The Earth and Atmosphere.
+Physics 1: Motion, forces and conservation of energy; Waves; Light and the electromagnetic spectrum; Particle model; Radioactivity; Astronomy.
+Physics 2: Energy - Forces doing work; Forces and their effects; Electricity and circuits; Magnetism and the motor effect; Particle model 2; Forces and matter.
+Progression to Sixth Form This course can lead to the study of A-Level Biology, Chemistry and/or Physics as well as the Level 3 Cambridge Technical Introductory Diploma in Health and Social Care and/or the Level 3 Cambridge Technical in Applied Science.